BinHsu/vcam/README.md

 # vcamX

-## VCam will output compressed stream
+## vcam with compressed output stream

 please refer to the following link to build https://github.com/sysprog21/vcam